streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

 ## Build Flume NG sink from Source

-1. Use the following command to clone the project from Github.
+1. Use the following command to clone the project from GitHub.

     ```bash
     git clone https://github.com/streamnative/flume-ng-pulsar-sink.git